Murders of Jennifer Ertman and Elizabeth Peña: Sentencing and incarceration

 At sentencing, the offenders were remanded to the Texas Department of Criminal Justice (TDCJ) system.
 Peter Anthony Cantu, José Ernesto Medellín, Derrick Sean O'Brien, Efrain Pérez, and Raul Omar Villarreal received death sentences.
-Venancio Medellín, the brother of José Medellín, testified against 4 of the gang members.
+Venancio Medellín, the brother of José Medellín, testified against everyone except his brother.
 He received a 40-year prison sentence, the maximum for a juvenile, for the sexual assault of Jennifer Ertman.

-When the Supreme Court of the United States banned the executions of people who committed crimes while they were below 18 years of age, the sentences of Pérez and Villarreal were automatically commuted to life in prison.
+Following Roper v.
+Simmons, when the Supreme Court of the United States banned the executions of people who committed crimes while they were below 18 years of age, the death sentences of Pérez and Villarreal were automatically commuted to life in prison.
 Pérez will become eligible for parole on October 10, 2029, while Villarreal will become eligible for parole on September 20, 2029.

 Cantu, O'Brien, and José Medellín were later implicated in the January 4, 1993, murder of 27-year-old Patricia Lopez.
-Although none of them were charged (Cantu had already been sentenced to death by the time he was linked to Lopez's murder), Lopez's murder was mentioned in the sentencing phases of O'Brien and Medellín.
+Although none of them were charged (Cantu had already been sentenced to death by the time he was linked to Lopez's murder), Lopez's murder was mentioned at the sentencing phases of O'Brien and Medellín.
+O'Brien gave a taped confession where he admitted to being at Lopez's murder but was "too drunk to know who did what."
+A beer can with O'Brien's fingerprint on it was found beneath Lopez's body, while Medellín's DNA was also found to be a match for DNA found at the crime scene.